tofishes/maty/test/features.md

 * router.view default to request path
 * router.cache valid or expired
 * router.cache can be function
-* router.handle api view is function then forward
+* router.handle|api|view is function then forward
 * router.api is Array
 * router.api is Array and series
 * router.timeout
+* router.proxy is string
+* router.proxy is function

 * query
 * reqBody